-The funding for cancer research comes from a range of government and non-government sources:
+Funding for cancer research comes from sources including:

 National Health and Medical Research Council (NHMRC) - This is the Australian Government's main funding body for medical research.
 The NHMRC awards grants to researchers based on their ability to investigate important questions about human health.
 The NHMRC also helps run the Medical Research Future Fund.

-Medical Research Future Fund (MRFF) - The Australian Government set up this ongoing research fund in 2015, and it had grown to \$20 billion by 2020.
+Medical Research Future Fund (MRFF) - The Australian Government set up this ongoing research fund in 2015, and it had grown to \$22 billion by December 2023.
 The fund earns interest that can then be used to pay for important health and medical research projects.